 - Hang them inside out in the shade.

-- Don’t use a tumble dryer as the intense heat and the high tech lycra don’t get on. (if you really need too, make sure the bibshorts are inside out)
+- Don’t use a tumble dryer as the intense heat and the high tech lycra don’t get on. (if you really need too, make sure the bib shorts are inside out and its a low temperature)

-When out riding, watch out for your saddlebag moving from side to side or the zip end of your jersey/gilet as they could cause abrasive contact with your bibshorts.
+When out riding, watch out for your saddlebag moving from side to side or the zip end of your jersey/gilet as they could cause abrasive contact with your bibs.

-In case you need new bibshorts, we have high quality premium bibs in various designs, anatomical compression panels and different chamois options (including female chamois’s) for sale via our Online Store.
+In case you need new bib shorts, we have high quality premium bibs in various designs, anatomical compression panels and different chamois options (includes female chamois offerings) in stock and on our Online Store.